TalAter/SpeechKITT/docs/README.md

 ## render()

-Call once done configuring KITT, to render its interface.
+Call after configuring KITT, to render its interface.

 ## vroom()

-Call once done configuring KITT, to render its interface.
+Call after configuring KITT, to render its interface.

 Identical to calling SpeechKITT.render();

 See: [render()](#render)

 ## hide()

-Call to hide the GUI
+Call to hide the GUI.

 Interface must have been previously rendered with render()

 ## show()

-Call to show the GUI if it has been hidden with hide() Interface must have been previously rendered with render()
+Call to show the GUI if it has been hidden with hide()

+Interface must have been previously rendered with render()

 ## isListening()

 Returns true if Speech Recognition is currently on.

-This can be wrong KITT wasn't completely configured correctly, or was started while Speech Recognition was already running/
+This can be wrong if KITT wasn't completely configured correctly, or was started while Speech Recognition was already running.

 ### Return:

 * **boolean** true = listening or false = not listening

-## setSampleCommands(string)
+## setToggleLabelText(string)

 Set the text for the toggle button's label.

 Defaults to: 'Activate Voice Control'

 ### Params: